material-motion/material-motion/specifications/expressions.md

       }
     }

-## 5. Generating Plans
+## 5. Generating plans

     plans = expression.plans()

-Every motion expression must be resolvable into an array of Plans.
+Every motion expression must be resolvable into an array of plans.

-Successive invocations of this method should generate new Plans.
+Successive invocations of this method should generate new plans.

 ## Follow-up considerations